Social Action

 Students in every division participate in meaningful service throughout the year.

-From Generous Hearts during Advent and Lent to community drives, environmental stewardship, awareness campaigns, student clubs, and local partnerships, students engage local and global issues while building authentic relationships in our region.
+From Generous Hearts community drives during Thanksgiving, Advent, and Lent; environmental stewardship; awareness campaigns; student clubs; and direct service opportunities; students engage local and global issues while building authentic relationships in our region.

-These experiences challenge students to grow in empathy, responsibility, and awareness — seeing service not simply as charity, but as solidarity.
+These experiences challenge students to grow in empathy, responsibility, and awareness — seeing service as a direct path to solidarity.

 Upper School Social Action Program